livechat/livechat-public-docs/.github/pull_request_template.md

 # Review and release

 Apply changes and resolve conflicts.
-Once the described functionality lands on prod, let us know on #platform-doc-releases that your PR is ready for relase.
+Once the described functionality lands on prod, let us know on #platform-doc-releases that your PR is ready for release.
 We will **merge** and **publish** the changes.